 As part of this fix, a new data node configuration parameter

-milliseconds before treating these nodes as though they were
+StartNoNodeGroupTimeoutmilliseconds before treating these nodes as though they were listed with the

 For more information, see Adding MySQL Cluster Data Nodes Online.
 (Bug #11766167, Bug #59213)

 ndbinfodatabase.
 By checking this column, it is now possible to determine which version or versions of the MySQL Cluster configuration file are in effect on the data nodes.
 This information can be especially useful when performing a rolling restart of the cluster to update its configuration.

 Cluster API: A unique index operation is executed in two steps: a lookup on an index table, and an operation on the base table.
 When the operation on the base table failed, while being executed in a batch with other operations that succeeded, this could lead to a hanging execute, eventually timing out with Error 4012 (Request ndbd time-out, maybe due to high load or communication problems).
 (Bug #12315582)

 LGMAN, that leaked 8 bytes of log buffer memory per 32k written, was introduced in MySQL Cluster NDB 7.0.9, effecting all MySQL Cluster NDB 7.1 releases as well as MySQL Cluster NDB 7.0.9 and later MySQL Cluster NDB 7.0 releases.
 (For example, when 128MB log buffer memory was used, it was exhausted after writing 512GB to the undo log.)
 This led to a GCP stop and data node failure.
 (Bug #60946)

 References: This bug was introduced by Bug #47966.